Skip to content

 Finally, the tool uses “robust modeling tools and Monte Carlo analysis of your actual spending and savings habits” to provide you with the monthly spending you can likely afford in retirement.

-As mentioned above, I've been using PC's free financial tools since 2014.
+As mentioned above, I've been using the free financial tools and budgeting app since 2014.

-I use PC several times per week.
-I love being able to log in to just one place and view all my accounts – checking on transactions to ensure they are legitimate, keeping an eye on cash flow, and a handle on credit card balances, so there are no surprises.
+I love being able to log in to just one place and view all my accounts – checking on transactions to ensure they are legitimate, keeping an eye on cash flow, and having a handle on credit card balances so there are no surprises.

-PC also comes in handy to verify receipt of income in our accounts.
+Empower also comes in handy to verify the receipt of income in our accounts.
 And to ensure proper crediting of monthly bill payments on credit cards and mortgages.

-Monthly, I use Personal Capital to evaluate and record our net worth.
+Monthly, I use Empower to evaluate and record our net worth.
 And to do a quick overview of our investment accounts.

 A few times each year, I look a little deeper into our investments using the Investment Checkup tool.
 All done in minutes.

-While I don't use the budgeting tool religiously, I do use it to evaluate our spending and ensure nothing is out of line.
+While I don't use the budgeting features religiously, I do use them to evaluate our spending and ensure nothing is out of line.

 Accessible on the Go

-With their mobile app, Personal Capital is available on your mobile device making it even easier to monitor all your accounts.
+With their mobile app, Empower is available on your mobile device, making it even easier to monitor all our accounts.

 smartphone screen displaying personal capital tools